 Interact With People

-Expose your new pup to a variety of people you meet every day.
+Exposing your new pup to a variety of people you meet every day is one of the best ways to socialize a puppy.
 First meetings of rambunctious kids on bikes, people using walkers, baby strollers and uniforms are confusing, but they soon become comfortable as your dog learns more about his world.
 Train your dog to behave appropriately when humans, especially children, make advances such as:

 Stroking him on top of the head